 What's happened

-Ukraine's Merops anti-drone system, developed with Ukrainian fighters' help, has been effective against Russian attack drones.
-The U.S. is now rushing to deploy similar interceptors in the Middle East to counter Iranian drones, which have caused casualties and exposed gaps in existing defenses.
+U.S. military training now accepts drone crashes as normal, emphasizing cost-effective tactics and resilience.
+Meanwhile, Ukraine's Merops anti-drone system, developed with Ukrainian input, has proven highly effective against Russian attack drones.
+The U.S. is rushing to deploy similar interceptors in the Middle East to counter Iranian drones, exposing gaps in existing defenses and highlighting evolving drone warfare strategies.

 What's behind the headline?